psibi/psibi.github.io/posts/2015-02-10-nix-channel.markdown

-"---"
+---
-title: Nix: Managing multiple channels
+title: "Nix: Managing multiple channels"
 author: Sibi
-"---"
+---

 This post will document how to add multiple channels for the Nix package manager and the way to install (or do any other operations)